altayevrim/txtController/README.md

 txtController
 =============

-A php txt control class

 With this php class you can easily control and manage your all txt files.
+Save your time!

 ### Table of Contents
 **[Initialization](#initialization)**